 OpenBSD is certainly configurable, but the project’s attitudes toward knobs is different from some others.
 OpenBSD tries to set good defaults that work for everyone in the hopes that people won’t need to fiddle around much (the more someone who doesn’t totally understand what they’re doing changes a system, the more likely they are to break something).

-Unlike many minimal Linux distributions, time synchronization, cron, log rotation, a stateful packet filter/firewall, and local mail delivery are all enabled by default on a new OpenBSD installation.
+Unlike many minimal Linux distributions, these services are all enabled by default on a new OpenBSD installation:

 OpenBSD makes a good OS for both the desktop and the server, at least for my needs.